Vocational Preparation and English Language Services (ELS)

 SEE programs are free for eligible job seekers registered with Centrelink or Job Services Australia.
 Job seekers may join a SEE Program at any time of the year.

-English Language Services (AMEP) offers a broad range of opportunities for learning English Language including preliminary and short courses as well as courses ranging from Certificate I through to Certificate III.
+English Language Services offers a broad range of opportunities for learning English Language including preliminary and short courses as well as courses ranging from Certificate I through to Certificate III for settled migrants and for eligible migrants funded by the Adult Migrant English Program (AMEP).

 - Up to five levels of English as a Second or Other Language